nengo/nengo-spa/docs/user-guide/algebras.rst

 for binding (`.CircularConvolutionAlgebra`) by default.
 However, other choices are viable.
 In Nengo SPA we call such a specific choice of such operators an *algebra*.
 It is easy to change the algebra that is used by Nengo SPA as it is tied to the vocabulary.
-To use a different algebra is suffices to manually create a vocabulary with the desired algebra and use this in your model::
+To use a different algebra, it suffices to manually create a vocabulary with the desired algebra and use this in your model::

     import nengo